Springfield

 When Springfield should lead the western Massachusetts plan

 Springfield earns the lead when the trip has one of three fixed reasons: the museum campus, the Basketball Hall of Fame, or a Springfield College visit.
-Without one of those anchors, it can become a rushed transfer between stronger regional commitments.
+Without one of those, it can become a rushed transfer between stronger regional commitments.

 • Use the museum campus when the group needs culture, science, family depth, and weather protection.